Homeomorphism of S^1 and Factorization: Background

 where

 The bracket is determined by the relations

 The Virasoro algebra has a triangular decomposition, in the technical sense of \cite{[7]},

-\begin{remark} For most purposes of this paper, the reader can ignore the central extension.
+\begin{remark} (a) For many purposes of this paper, the reader can ignore the central extension.
 The embeddings below can be viewed simply as embeddings into vector fields of the circle, and so on.
-But for some purposes the extension is essential. \end{remark}
+But for some purposes the extension is essential.
+To distinguish the embeddings we will use hats (e.g. $\widehat i$) when we are mapping into the central extension (i.e. the Virasoro algebra), and we will drop the hat when we are mapping into vector fields on the circle (i.e. the Witt algebra).